 “All of us will become carers or will have someone caring for us at some point.
 It does not discriminate whether you are rich or poor.
 It affects each one of us,” says Anil.

-In the UK, unpaid carers save the NHS more than £100 billion a year.
+In the UK, unpaid carers save the NHS more than £100 billion a year (link out to charity’s website).
 Scale the number up to a country the size of Bangladesh and you get an understanding of the contribution carers make.
 As the only organisation working exclusively with unpaid carers in the developing world, Carers Worldwide is looking to address that imbalance.

 Caring responsibilities mean that they often end up impoverished and unable to maintain their own health and wellbeing.
 During its Nepal project, it was found that 69% of carers had a physical health issue due to the strain of their caring responsibilities.